<< Click to Display Table of Contents >>

 •Select the Allow Actify 3D Recognition box to allow PDF-XChange Standard to recognize and encode Actify-based 3D graphics.

-•Select the Compress U3D output box to compress Universal 3D files, which reduces the size of files but may take longer to process.
+•Select the Compress U3D streams box to compress Universal 3D files, which reduces the size of files but may take longer to process.

 MS Word, Excel and PowerPoint each feature an application-specific tab in the MS Office Toolbar Add-in.
 These settings determine output options for their respective applications:

 •Select the Active Sheet Only box to convert only the active sheet to PDF.

 •Select the Entire Workbook box to convert the entire workbook to PDF.

 •Select the Sheets From a Range box to convert sheets from a custom range.
 Two number boxes will open when this option is selected.
 Enter the first and last page of the desired range.

 •Select the Place Each Slide As Bookmark box to create a bookmark from each slide in the project.

 •Select the Convert Slide Transition box to convert the transition slides in printed files.